tomw1808/RefugeeBuddyAndroid/README.md

 ![Screenshot RefugeeBuddyFrontend](./docs/storegraphics.jpg "Screenshot RefugeeBuddy Angular Frontend")

-You can find it [for example here](http://refugeebuddy.newscombinator.com/#/).
-The frontend is also [open source](https://github.com/tomw1808/LocationTrackerFrontend).
+You can find [an example here](http://refugeebuddy.newscombinator.com/#/1).
+The frontend is written in angular and is [open source](https://github.com/tomw1808/LocationTrackerFrontend).

 It is an Angular App with OpenStreetMap Data.
 The backend is a simple PHP script which writes something to a database (and reads it again from that database).
-While that is not open source, its really not hard to make it.
+While the backend is not open source, because it is integrated in some other projects, its really not hard to make it.

+### Refugee News
+The news in the app are coming from one of my own side projects, the [newscombinator smart-filters](http://www.newscombinator.com/smartfilters), which is a news aggregation service where machine learning filters are applied on top of it.
+You can directly open the news in the [newscombiantor-live-app](http://live.newscombinator.com/#!/96), a foundation-project which is also [open source](https://github.com/tomw1808/newscombinator-live).

 ## Android App
 You can download the Android-App in the [Android Playstore](https://play.google.com/store/apps/details?id=com.vomtom.refugeebuddy).